-"To support economic operators in their compliance efforts", these Frequently Asked Questions contain, inter alia, a "non-binding" correlation table with references correlating the Advanced Technology goods listed in the relevant Annex to the Council Regulation (EU) No. 833/2014 with the with the corresponding commodity codes as defined under the rules of the Common Customs Tariff and Combined Nomenclature (CN).
+"To support economic operators in their compliance efforts", these Frequently Asked Questions contain, inter alia, a "non-binding" correlation table with references correlating the Advanced Technology goods listed in the relevant Annex to Council Regulation (EU) No. 2022/328 with the corresponding commodity codes as defined under the rules of the Common Customs Tariff and Combined Nomenclature (CN).
 However, it is stated that, despite this correlation table, an additional technical assessment is necessary for drawing conclusions as to whether a good is subject to the relevant export restrictions.